johnsondnz/hugo-blog/content/posts/switching-portfast.md

 * Should be applied to all **edge ports**.
 * err-disables a port on detection of a BPDU.
 * Recovery is not automated by default.
-  * `shut`, `no shut` restores the interface but doesn't guarantee the absence of a BPDU.
+  * `shutdown`, `no shutdown` restores the interface but doesn't guarantee the absence of a BPDU.
   * `err-disable recovery` can be configured to attempt a restore every x seconds.
   * either option results in an *err-diabled* port in the presence of BPDUs.